lebe-dev/mr-janitor/README.md

 ## Smart checks

+Janitor supports several checks for data validation.

+For example: zip archives can be tested for integrity.
+Objects with md5 companion files can be checked with hash comparison.

+Property `unit` defines which [type](StorageUnits.md) of storage units should we use.

+There are two types:

+- `DIRECTORY` - directory with files
+- `FILE` - files

-Each directory or file item can be validated.
-Check example configuration with comments in file `janitor.conf-distrib`
+Check more examples with comments in `janitor.conf-distrib`.

 ### 1. Directory item - Total size at least as in previous item